MaimonLab/SiffPy/README.md

 ### Reading individual frames.
 Note that each individual IFD, and corresponding frame, has an additional tag, with the tag ID 907, called SiffCompress.
 The SiffCompress flag is one byte, really one bit, reflecting whether that frame uses the compressed siff format or not.
+It's a one byte tag because I expect that the future may hold other .siff formats, e.g. sparse count data (the standard .siff tag but without arrival time data, so twice as compact, that lapses into .tiff storage when that becomes more efficient), but probably not up to 255 of them.

 __Uncompressed__

 An uncompressed siff stores every photon in 8 bytes, with the 2 largest bytes giving the y coordinate, next 2 largest giving the x coordinate, and 4 smallest bytes giving the photon arrival time.
 So the 8 bytes `00000000` `00000110` `00000000` `00111011` `00000000` `00000000` `00000000` `11111111` would refer to a photon arriving in the 255th time bin in the pixel with y coordinate 6 and x coordinate 59.
+At present, only reading and writing with little endian is supported.
+Yes, I know this is bad.
+It's a small tweak to the code to make it both-endian compatible and I will do it before releasing publicly.

 __Compressed__

 A compressed siff stores every photon in 2 bytes, corresponding _only_ to the arrival time.
-This caps the number of arrival bins permitted at 65535, which with the current finest resolution of the TimeHarp 150 means 327 nanoseconds.
+This caps the number of arrival bins permitted at 65535, which with the current finest resolution of the MultiHarp 150 (5 picoseconds) means 327 nanoseconds.
 This is much longer than the time between 80 MHz laser pulses (12.5 nanoseconds) but puts a hard cap on the rep rate of reduction by pulsepicking using this format, with that cap being 3.05 MHz.
 The pixel identity of each photon read is stored at the start of the frame, with essentially what a normal tiff file would contain: a y-size-times-x-size element